Master of Science Leisure and Tourism Studies

-To ensure a smooth progression from the course and content phase - phase 1 - to the thesis phase - phase 2 - you will first attend the Seminar Leisure and Tourism Studies to select and elaborate a thesis topic.
+To ensure a smooth progression from the course and content phase - phase 1 - to the thesis phase - phase 2 - you will first attend the Seminar Leisure Studies to select and elaborate a thesis topic.
 A structured process leads to the finalisation of your individual thesis proposal.
 This proposal culminates in a research thesis on a theme which has scientific and societal relevance.

 The Master of Science Leisure and Tourism Studies is a one-year, full-time programme.
 The total study load is 60 ECTS, including the final project.
 To give you an idea: 1 ECTS = approximately 28 hours a week.

 We offer you a small-scale study environment as the number of students involved in this master are limited.
 For questions on the content of the programme, lecturers can be easily reached.
 Besides, the Programme Coordinator is available to help with day-to-day issues.
 If you wish to discuss personal problems that may be affecting your life as a student, you can turn to the student counsellor.

 We werken aan een nieuwe campus in Breda, waar vanaf september 2019 al onze opleidingen samenkomen.
 Het idee is dat een campusomgeving uitnodigt elkaar te ontmoeten.
 Dat biedt dus nog meer mogelijkheden elkaar te inspireren en kennis uit te wisselen.